wade-cheng/wade-cheng.github.io/src/garden/daily-driver-issues.typ

 #import "../../templates/garden_planter.typ": conf
+#import "../../templates/utils.typ": sidenote

 #show: conf.with(
   page-title: "daily driver issues",
 )

+My daily driver is a Wayland Ubuntu 24 ThinkPad.

+= Current issues

-My daily driver, Ubuntu 24, has some persisting issues that I don't quite enjoy.
+It has some persisting issues that I don't quite enjoy.
 I list them for my and your perusal.

+- The terminal in snap-installed VSCode occasionally has path issues related to snap sandboxing.#sidenote[E.g., trying to do venv or tool stuff with `uv` can get weird, like tools only installing into the snap sandbox?]
+I fixed it by switching to the deb version, but at some point my Tinymist Typst preview got really slow and we've determined it's from svg rendering.
+We know it's because VSCode isn't using my GPU#sidenote[I'm on a laptop, so the default graphics is integrated i.e. with CPU].
+I know firefox snap somehow has GPU turned on so maybe snaps automatically enable it? idk.
+Either way, I also have to figure out how to open vscode with the GPU by default now.#sidenote[Right clicking on the menu entry and hitting Launch using Discrete Graphics Card works, but I never open it that way---I use `zoxide` to jump to the dir i need and just hit a `code .`] Tried overriding the launch thing by putting one in the `~/.local` whatever, but it didn't work.
+Someone said this is the best way, so I guess I'll have to try again.

 - Shell tab autocompletion doesn't work on some things.
 System packages seem fine, but externally downloaded ones are borked. `just` and `cargo`, for example.

 - Switching to Wayland

   - broke my conky config somehow.
+It's "fine," just shifted upwards partially off the screen.

   - ah, go figure, not being on X stops me from using Xkill

 - I installed Nix-the-package-manager, and it's caused issues with R packages trying to compile with compilers from the Nix store, or something?
 Uh.
 Oh noes.
 This isn't now an issue after some trial-and-error with reinstalling R/Rstudio, but I should get Nix off my system at some point.

+= Past issues

 Additionally, some issues have been fixed.